New home necessities checklist

 Most new home checklists are full of things you don't need yet.
 This one isn't.

-6 min read last updated April 2026
+by the kept team 6 min read last updated April 2026

 table of contents